If you ever have any questions that you cannot readily find the answer to, then please don’t hesitate to e-mail us via our contact form.

 Shaving Razors and Brushes

-A common question we get at shows is “how long does a shaving brush last?”
+A couple common question we get at shows is “how long does a shaving brush last?” or “how do you use a brush?”

-Another important tip to making sure your brush lasts is to avoid aggressively squishing the brush into your face when lathering.
-It is both unnecessary as well as likely to break down the hairs.
+Another important tip to making sure your brush lasts is to avoid aggressively squishing the brush into your face or the soap when lathering.
+It is both unnecessary as well as more likely to break down the hairs.

 - Before shaving, use a damp, hot (warning: not scalding, you don’t want to burn yourself!) washcloth to briefly lay over your beard.
 This will open the pores and set the stage for the optimal shave.
 Be extra careful not to use too hot a cloth.
 Similarly, after a hot shower is also a good time to shave.